Hasul79/Reverse-Shell/README.md

 ![Screenshot 2024-05-12 015128](https://github.com/Hasul79/Reverse-Shell/assets/95657084/f2ca67d3-cf98-49d1-b5e4-9b5b35aab8fb)

-<h2>BackDoorSim is developed for educational purposes only.
-The creators of BackDoorSim are not responsible for any misuse of this tool.
+<h2>Reverse -Shell is developed for educational purposes only.
+The creators of Reverse-Shell are not responsible for any misuse of this tool.
 This tool should not be used in any unauthorized or illegal manner.
 Always ensure ethical and legal use of this tool.</h2>

 <h2>Thank you</h2>